dojo/docs/dojox/mvc/getStateful.rst

 dojox/mvc/getStateful API
 =========================

-The module's value is a getStateful function that can be directly called to create dojo.Stateful object hierarchy from a plain object.
+The module's value is a ``getStateful`` function that can be directly called to create :ref:`dojo/Stateful <dojo/Stateful>` object hierarchy from a plain object.
-The getStateful function is in below form:
+The ``getStateful`` function is in below form:

 .. js ::